mamuncoder07/CodeAlpha_CarPricePrediction/README.md

 # 🚗 Car Price Prediction Using Machine Learning

-This project was completed as part of the **CodeAlpha Data Science Internship**.

-The objective of this project is to build a Machine Learning model that can accurately predict the selling price of a used car based on various features such as present price, fuel type, transmission type, driven kilometers, ownership history, and car age.
+This project was developed as part of the **CodeAlpha Data Science Internship**.
+The goal of this project is to predict the selling price of used cars using Machine Learning techniques based on various car-related features.

 ---

 ## 📌 Project Objective

-To develop a predictive model that estimates the selling price of a car using historical vehicle data and Machine Learning techniques.
+To build a Machine Learning model that can accurately predict the selling price of a car using features such as:

----

-## 📊 Dataset Information

-The dataset contains information about 301 cars and includes the following features:

-- Car Name
-- Year
 - Present Price
 - Driven Kilometers
 - Fuel Type
+- Transmission
 - Selling Type
-- Transmission
-- Owner
+- Owner History
-- Selling Price (Target Variable)
+- Car Age

 ---

-## 🛠 Technologies Used
+## 🛠️ Technologies Used

 - Python
 - Pandas